 Mid-Argyll also has much to offer - from a wildlife park to many historical buildings, castles and walks.
 Here you will find remnants dating back to the Bronze Age at the rock of Dunadd - a prehistoric site which is considered to be the birthplace of Scotland.

 If you like the idea of surfing, windsurfing and golfing - Kintyre is the place to go.
 Besides these activities you can also visit the Campbeltown Heritage Center, see the 13th Century Castle of Robert the Bruce, or take a ferry to the Isle of Islay.
-Islay has a well earned reputation for whisky and you can take a tasting tour while you visit.
+Islay has a well earned reputation for high quality whisky and you can take a tasting tour while you visit.
 You could also cross over to nearby Jura Island or 'Deer Island' where you can see plenty of animals and birds as well as a whirlpool.

 If you head South in Argyll you'll eventually end up at Cowal.
 This is a beautiful area with rivers, castles and a rich history.
 It also boasts fine castles and is well worth a visit.